joergschwarzwaelder/hhc2020/Additional/Snowball Game.md

 Using this seed value on level "easy" in a new browser tab gives information about the board layout.
 Every hit on "easy" is then manually also replicated on the level "impossible".

 ## Approach 2: Web Socket Vulnerability
 It seems that the secret for the board layout is hidden in the WhitewashCookie.
-So the following steps can be taken to win the game on "impossible":
+This cookie is used to transfer the game status So the following steps can be taken to win the game on "impossible":
  - Setup Burp suite to intercept your traffic to the Snowball game
  - Open two browser tabs with the Snowball game start page (to get the achievement the first tab has to be the in-game Snowball game).
  - On tab 1: Start the game on "impossible".
 When you see the HTTP request for establishing the Game panel `/game`, take note of the value of the `WhitewashCookie` like: